-OECD Step Checklist Bauxite Mining, Alumina Refiners and Aluminium Smelters Aluminium Re-melters/Refiners sourcing Primary Aluminium, and Post-Casthouse (downstream) companies Step 1 ✓ Have you developed a CAHRAs Policy a ✓ Have you communicated the Policy inte ✓ Have you made a senior manager resp ✓ Have you made the necessary resource ✓ Have you developed systems and procsuppliers and sharing information with ✓ Do you have a complaints or grievance ernally and with suppliers? consible for your Due Diligence? es available to support Due Diligence? esses for collecting information from customers?
-Step 2 ✓ Have you identified any 'red flags' in your supply chain? ✓ If yes, have you mapped the factual circumstances of these red flags? ✓ From this, have you identified any actual or potential risks? ✓ If there are no red flags identified, proceed to Step 4. ✓ Have you identified the Aluminium Smelters in your supply chain? ✓ Are you satisfied that the smelters in your supply chain have carried out Due Diligence in a way that is consistent with the OECD Guidance? ✓ If you are unable to identify the smelters in your supply chain yet, have you made plans to address this over time? ✓ Where there are 'red flags' in your supply chain, does the Due Diligence information provide adequate detail on the circumstances?
+OECD Step Checklist Bauxite Mining, Alumina Refiners and Aluminium Smelters Aluminium Re-melters/Refiners sourcing Primary Aluminium, and Post-Casthouse (downstream) companies Step 1 Have you developed a CAHRAs Policy and made it publicly available?
+Have you communicated the Policy internally and with suppliers?
+Have you made a senior manager responsible for your Due Diligence?
+Have you made the necessary resources available to support Due Diligence?
+Have you developed systems and processes for collecting information from suppliers and sharing information with customers?
+Do you have a complaints or grievance mechanism in place?
+Step 2 Have you identified any 'red flags' in your supply chain?
+If yes, have you mapped the factual circumstances of these red flags?
+From this, have you identified any actual or potential risks?
+If there are no red flags identified, proceed to Step 4.
+Have you identified the Aluminium Smelters in your supply chain?
+Are you satisfied that the smelters in your supply chain have carried out Due Diligence in a way that is consistent with the OECD Guidance?
+If you are unable to identify the smelters in your supply chain yet, have you made plans to address this over time?
+Where there are 'red flags' in your supply chain, does the Due Diligence information provide adequate detail on the circumstances?

 ✓ If there are no red flags identified, proceed to Step 4.
-Step 3 (actual or potential risks identified) ✓ Have you shared the results of your risk assessment with senior management? ✓ Have you outlined your response to identified risks in a risk management plan? ✓ Have you strengthened engagement with suppliers? ✓ Are you monitoring the performance of your risk mitigation efforts? ✓ Are you adapting your risk assessment and management plan to changing circumstances?
-Step 4 ✓ Are you prepared to be audited against criterion 9.8 as part of the ASI Audit? ✓ Are you prepared to be audited against criterion 9.8 as part of the ASI Audit? ✓ Have you encouraged the smelters in your supply chain to be audited against a standard that is consistent with the OECD Guidance?
-Step 5 ✓ Are you reporting publicly, on at least an annual basis, on your implementation of the OECD Guidance?
+Step 3 (actual or potential risks identified) Have you shared the results of your risk assessment with senior management?
+Have you outlined your response to identified risks in a risk management plan?
+Have you strengthened engagement with suppliers?
+Are you monitoring the performance of your risk mitigation efforts?
+Are you adapting your risk assessment and management plan to changing circumstances?
+Step 4 Are you prepared to be audited against criterion 9.8 as part of the ASI Audit?
+Audit?
+Are you prepared to be audited against criterion 9.8 as part of the ASI Audit?
+Have you encouraged the smelters in your supply chain to be audited against a standard that is consistent with the OECD Guidance?
+Step 5 Are you reporting publicly, on at least an annual basis, on your implementation of the OECD Guidance?